emilie-v11/emilie-v11/README.md

 ### Hi there and Welcome to my GitHub 👋

-# I'm **Emilie**, a Front-end developer
+# ✨ I'm **Emilie**, a Front-end Developer ✨

 <img align="right" width="33%" src="./assets/images/emoji.png">

-I chose to become a developer because it's an exciting job with multiple possibilities of evolution!
+I worked for over 10 years as a salesperson and team manager.
+I really appreciated it but it wasn't a vocation, just a nice job.
+Two years ago, I started a professional reconversion.

+### Why the developer job ?

+**In fact, it was the job that found me!**

+During my training as a project manager / design specialist, I had to complete an introductory course in HTML/CSS and 😵 ...
+I fell in love with coding and decided to change my training path to become a front-end developer. 😍

+### Did I regret it ?

+Not for a single day!

+This job is passionate and offers many possibilities!
-I have always been curious and an eternal learner, and we can say that with this job, my thirst for knowledge and permanent improvements are fulfilled!
+I've always been curious and a constant learner, and you could say that with this job, my thirst for knowledge and continuous improvement is fulfilled!

-In addition to being full of personal and professional challenges, it is also a field in which you meet a lot of interesting people with whom the exchanges are very enriching from a technical but also human point of view.
-And on top of that, what a pleasure it is to break our heads to solve problems in our code that will in turn solve problems in the lives of the users of our sites and applications!
+**A lot of challenges, interacting with very interesting people and what a pleasure it is to rack my brains to solve problems !**

 <!--
-**emilie-v11/emilie-v11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+** a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: